-59 The electrical method is based on the measurement of the apparent electrical resistivity of the soil or its inverse value, the ECa.
-The methodology is characterized by the use of an 60 61 alternating or direct current passing through the ground between two electrodes (A and B); 62 this electrical current generates a voltage which can be recorded by another two electrodes 63 (M and N) inserted few centimeters into the soil; then, the knowledge of electrical current (i), 64 the voltage $(\Delta V)$ and the geometry of this quadrupole (which is defined through a 65 geometrical coefficient), allow the calculation of ECa.
-Through a simple form and according 66 to the physical laws, the equation obtained is:
+The electrical method is based on the measurement of the apparent electrical resistivity of the soil or its inverse value, the ECa.
+The methodology is characterized by the use of an alternating or direct current passing through the ground between two electrodes (A and B); this electrical current generates a voltage which can be recorded by another two electrodes (M and N) inserted few centimeters into the soil; then, the knowledge of electrical current (i), the voltage $(\Delta V)$ and the geometry of this quadrupole (which is defined through a geometrical coefficient), allow the calculation of ECa.
+Through a simple form and according to the physical laws, the equation obtained is:

-67 $$EC{2} R^{-1}$$
+$$EC{a} R^{-1}$$